May Mahlangu: Early career

-Mahlangu joined the Stars of Africa Academy at age 15 and played for their team Alexandra United FC.
+Mahlangu joined the Stars of Africa Academy at the age of 15 and played for their team, Alexandra United FC.

 Helsingborgs IF

-Bo Nilsson was the manager of Allsvenskan club Helsingborgs IF in 2008 and through his connections with the academy he brought over Mahlangu to Sweden.
-Nilsson set it up so that Mahlangu would train with both Helsingborg and fourth tier club IFK Hässleholm each day, and that he would initially play league games for Hässleholm.
-After impressing in the Swedish lower leagues, Helsingborg decided to permanently make him a part of their squad in the summer of 2009.
-In 2011 the club won the Swedish league and Mahlangu was given the player of the year award.
+Bo Nilsson was the manager of Allsvenskan club Helsingborgs IF in 2008 and, through his connections with the academy, brought Mahlangu to Sweden.
+Nilsson arranged for Mahlangu to train with both Helsingborg and fourth-tier club IFK Hässleholm each day, and to initially play league matches for Hässleholm.
+After impressing in the Swedish lower leagues, Helsingborg decided to make him a permanent member of their squad in the summer of 2009.
+In 2011, the club won the Swedish league, and Mahlangu was awarded the player of the year award.

 IFK Göteborg

-On 4 March 2014 Mahlangu joined Allsvenskan club IFK Göteborg on a one-year contract.
+On 4 March 2014, Mahlangu joined Allsvenskan club IFK Göteborg on a one-year contract.

 Konyaspor

-May Mahlangu signed with Konyaspor in January 2015 as a free transfer.
-On 28 February 2015, Mahlangu scored his first league goal against Fenerbahçe.
+Mahlangu signed with Konyaspor in January 2015 as a free transfer.
+On 28 February 2015, he scored his first league goal against Fenerbahçe.